Diploma and Post Diploma in Figurative Sculpture

 Seminar and discussion groups are arranged during the year and students may participate in an art history lecture programme.
 There will also be an exhibition of postgraduate students’ work at the end of the course.

-The school is closed bank holidays Monday 3 May and Monday 31 May 2021.
+The school is closed bank holidays Monday 2 May, Thursday 2 June and Friday 3 June 2022.